 Bonus.
-Any short term bonuses or cash incentive awards to executive officers are tied to achieving performance metrics established by the Compensation Committee at the beginning of each year, with input from the CEO, which are not re-set during the year, regardless of Company performance or economic conditions.
+Any short-term bonuses or cash incentive awards to executive officers are tied to achieving performance metrics established by the Compensation Committee during the first portion of the year, with input from the CEO, which are not reset during the year, regardless of Company performance or economic conditions.
 The program creates incentive for the executive officers to direct their efforts toward achieving specified company goals and individual goals.
-To measure our 2016 performance, the Compensation Committee established goals related to the Company's financial performance and attainment of strategic milestones and approved individual goals for executives.
-In 2016, we fell short of reaching the Company's financial performance goals.
-Other strategic milestones related to the development of certain technologies and attaining certain production milestones and certain individual milestones were not achieved.
+To measure our 2017 performance, the Compensation Committee established goals related to the Company's financial performance, attainment of strategic milestones and approved individual goals for executives.
+In 2017, we fell short of reaching the Company's financial and operational performance goals and therefore no bonuses were earned by our NEOs.